New or Substantially Renovated Residential Rental Property

-You can claim a rebate if you are not entitled to input tax credits and input tax refunds for the GST and QST you paid by self-assessment (This link will open a new window) or when you purchased the property.
+You may claim such a rebate if you are not entitled to input tax credits and input tax refunds for the GST and QST you paid when you purchased or self-supplied the property.

 Note that, in certain situations, you may not be entitled to the rebate for new or substantially renovated residential rental property, but rather to one of the following rebates:

 - the rebate for a cooperative housing corporation;

 - the rebate in respect of the sale of a building and the lease of land;

 - the rebate for land leased for residential purposes.

 The deadline for claiming a rebate is two years following the end of the month in which